-Dr. Mirco Scaffardi received the M.S. degree in electronics engineering from University of Parma, Parma, Italy in 2001.
+Dr. Mirco Scaffardi is Head of Research Area at the PNT Lab of CNIT.
+He received the M.S. degree in electronics engineering from University of Parma, Parma, Italy in 2001.
 In May-June 2001 he was fellow with CNIT at the National Photonic Networks Laboratory in Pisa.
 In 2005 he received the Ph.D. degree from the Scuola Superiore Sant’Anna, Pisa, Italy.
 From 2004 to 2007 he is research fellow with Scuola Superiore Sant’Anna, at the Center of Excellence for the Information and Communication Engineering, Pisa, Italy.
 From 2007 he is with CNIT, Pisa, Italy, holding the position of head of research from May 2018.

 He was Visiting Student at the Research Center COM, Denmark Technical University, Copenhagen, Denmark in 2004, and visiting researcher at NICT Tokyo, Japan in 2007 and 2008.
 In 2009 he was visiting researcher at INRS, Montreal, Canada awarded with a scholarship from the state of Quebec.
-From 2011 he is Lecturer within Ph.D and international master courses of Scuola Superiore Sant’Anna.
+From 2011 to 2021 he was Lecturer within Ph.D and international master courses of Scuola Superiore Sant’Anna.

 Scientific interests:

-His research interests are in the area of all-optical and electro-optical signal processing, multi-mode multiplexing, optical switching, high-capacity optical transmission systems, light detection and ranging techniques, photonic-based radar systems.
+He has a recognized experience in research activity in the area of all-optical and electro-optical signal processing, multi-mode multiplexing, optical switching, high-capacity optical transmission systems.
+More recently his research activity has been focused on light detection and ranging techniques and photonic-based radar systems.

 Scientific achievements: